jahidulpabelislam/contribution-counter/README.md

         const counts = await getGitHubCounts(config);
         ```

-4. The returned result (`counts`) is an object with two or three properties:
+4. The returned result (`counts`) is an object with one or more properties (based on what you've requested):

-      - `commits` is your total number of commits
+      - `commits` total number of your commits
-      - `projects` is the number of projects you've contributed to
+      - `projects` total number of projects you've contributed to
-      - `pullRequests` is the number of pull/merge requests you've authored (if requested)
+      - `pullRequests` total number of pull/merge requests you've authored

 `getGitHubCounts` in the above example can be replaced with `getBitbucketCounts` or `getGitLabCounts`.